emdgroup-liquid/liquid/src/liquid/components/ld-input/readme.md

 </label>
 {% endexample %}

 When displaying input messages conditionally (i.e. an error message becomes visible as soon as an input has been interacted with, but the value is still invalid) you should try to position UI elements in a way that prevents [layout shifts](https://web.dev/cls/).
-For instance, you can “reserve space” for your messages and then make them appear in the reserved space without pushing other content to the bottom (i.e. using `position: absolute` or some “flexy” layout).
+For instance, you can "reserve space" for your messages and then make them appear in the reserved space without pushing other content to the bottom (i.e. using `position: absolute` or some “flexy” layout).
 Needless to say, results look best if you keep the messages short.

 ### With slotted elements